Skip to content

 Cloud or on-prem infrastructure to better address the compliance

 According to GDPR, it is often preferable for institutions to keep all data in-house.
 Technologies used to build Virtum support the on-prem infrastructure, leaving no uncertainty regarding compliance.
+As a cloud-based solution, Virtum also provides access to computing power that scales up when needed and scales down when not required.

 AI-ready for both labelling and operations, boost your microscopic workflows with AI